ignite/cli/docs/guide/interchange/02-init.md

 The values are:

-- `amountDenom`: which token will be sold and in which quantity
+- `amountDenom`: the token to be sold and in which quantity
 - `priceDenom`: the token selling price

-The flag `--indexed` flag creates an "indexed type".
+The `--indexed` flag creates an "indexed type".
 Without this flag, a type is implemented like a list with new items appended.
 Indexed types act like key-value stores.

-The `--module dex` flag specifies that the type should be scaffolded in the `dex` module.
+The `--module dex` flag specifies to scaffold the type in the `dex` module.

 ## Create the IBC Packets

 Create three packets for IBC:

-- an order book pair `createPair`
+- An order book pair `createPair`
-- a sell order `sellOrder`
+- A sell order `sellOrder`
-- a buy order `buyOrder`
+- A buy order `buyOrder`

 ```bash
 starport scaffold packet create-pair sourceDenom targetDenom --module dex